storj/docs/app/(docs)/node/faq/how-to-fix-a-database-disk-image-is-malformed/page.md

 Tip.
 You can use tmpfs to restore your databases.
 It uses memory instead of disk and should take a lot less time than on HDD (you can read more about usage of tmpfs with Docker in the Use tmpfs mounts guide or this forum comment).
 For Windows or MacOS you must increase the allocated RAM for the docker's VM via Docker desktop application to fit a double size of the greatest corrupted database file in case of usage of tmpfs.
 {% /callout %}
 {% /tab %}
-{% tab label="locally installed sqlite3" %}
+{% tab label="Direct installation of sqlite3" %}
 You could use your shell directly if you have sqlite3 installed.
 In that case, use the path to your storage instead of `"/storage/"` across this guide below.

 For Windows with local sqlite3 installed, we recommend to use a PowerShell to execute the commands below.
 Don't forget to replace the `"/storage/"` folder with your local path to the folder where the databases are stored.
 If the `sqlite3.exe` executable is not in the system variable `PATH`, then you should specify the full path to it or run from the location of the executable.
 {% /tab %}
 {% /tabs %}

-9. Now run the following commands in the shell.
-You need to repeat steps 9 to 14 for each corrupted sqlite3 database:
+7. Now run the following commands in the shell.
+You need to repeat steps 7 to 12 for each corrupted sqlite3 database:
 ```
 cp /storage/bandwidth.db /storage/bandwidth.db.bak
 sqlite3 /storage/bandwidth.db
 ```

-10. You will see a prompt from sqlite3.
+8. You will see a prompt from sqlite3.
 Run this SQL script:
 ```
 .mode insert
 .output /storage/dump_all.sql